 Murgon Music Muster

-The Murgon Music Muster is an annual event held over 6 days during the 1st week in November at the Murgon PCYC (Murgon Showgrounds) and proudly run by the small, but hard working, Rotary Club of Murgon.
+The Murgon Music Muster is an annual event held during the 1st week in November at the Murgon PCYC (Murgon Showgrounds) and proudly run by the small, but hard working, Rotary Club of Murgon.

-Now in its 9th year, a primary aim of the Muster is to bring music enthusiasts to our district to boost our economy and to showcase our region.
+In 2023, the Muster will be in its 11th year.
+A primary aim of the Muster is to bring music enthusiasts to our district to boost our economy and to showcase our region.
 To do this, the Rotary Club of Murgon find well known and emerging artists, many of them Golden Guitar winners, which also provides an opportunity for South Burnett locals to see these artists right on their doorstep.

 Each year the Muster has been gaining momentum and we focus on catering for Grey Nomads and day visitors.